alt012ucsd/cse15l-lab-reports/Lab_Report_1.md

 2. The following steps will be provided, but you will also need to download VScode and Git Bash.

 ## If using CSE 15L Account
-1. To start off, head to this link: https://alt012ucsd.github.io/cse15l-lab-reports/.html and sign in using your Tritonlink Username, and Student PID (usually begins with an A and 9 digits)
+1. To start off, head to this link: https://sdacs.ucsd.edu/~icc/index.php and sign in using your Tritonlink Username, and Student PID (usually begins with an A and 9 digits)
-2.
+2. Click the button below **Additional Accounts**, it should be your CSE Username and starts with *cs* (write this down for the next steps).
+3. Select the link named **Global Password Change Tool**, and the next link **Proceed to the Password Change Tool**.
+4. In the AD Password Change Tool, you'll want to enter your CSE Username from the previous button.
+5. Select the phrase **I want to reset my course-specific account password**.
+6. After completing the two-factor authentication, you'll be asked to use a link sent your email to complete the password reset process.
+7. After the new password is authorized, the corresponding CSE Username and Password can be used for signing in remotely.

 ## Installing VScode
 1. The first step is to go to the following website: https://code.visualstudio.com/.
 This will allow you to gain access to VScode.